-Since X7 and G3 have similar orbits and emission characteristics they have been hypothesized to have been formed in an EKL induced merger scenario where G3 is the merger product and X7 is the ejected mass \citep{ciurlo2023}.
-Notice that even the orientations of the angular momentum of X7 and G3 are strikingly similar (see~Figure \ref{fig:Angular Momentum}).
-To test this hypothesis, we did a similar analysis as the one done for S33/S0-30 and X7.
-We extrapolated the orbit of G3 and X7 backwards in time in order to find their closest separation over the last 200~yr period.
-As a result, we found that this occurred on two occasions: in $\sim$1880 and $\sim$1952.
-However, we noticed that G3 is always orbiting ahead of X7 on the sky.
+Since X7 and G3 have similar orbits and emission characteristics they have been hypothesized to have been formed in an EKL-induced merger scenario where G3 is the merger product and X7 is the ejected mass \citep{ciurlo2023}.
+Notice that even the orientations of the angular momentum of X7 and G3 are strikingly similar (see~Fig. \ref{fig:Angular Momentum}).
+To test this hypothesis, we conducted an analysis similar to that done for S33/S0-30 and X7.
+We extrapolated the orbit of G3 and X7 backward in time in order to find their closest separation over the last 200~yr period.
+As a result, we find that this occurred on two occasions: in $\sim$1880 and $\sim$1952.
+However, we notice that G3 is always orbiting ahead of X7 on the sky.
 Their three-dimensional separation in the closest encounters is larger than 1200~au.
 Even taking the cases of the closest encounters as the origin of the simulated cloud, we ended up obtaining significant differences between the expected position of the tip of the simulated cloud and X7 in 2021.
-In the cases of 1880~yr and 1952~yr, we found that the separations are $\sim$40000~au and $\sim$1200~au between their tips, respectively.
+In the cases of 1880~yr and 1952~yr, we find that the separations are $\sim$40000~au and $\sim$1200~au between their tips, respectively.
 When we consider the uncertainties in the orbit of X7, the three-dimensional separation remains of the same order of magnitude in both cases.
-Moreover, the sky-projected position for the best cases in 1952 are offset beyond the uncertainties as shown in Figure \ref{fig:X7_from_G3}.
+Moreover, the sky-projected position for the best cases in 1952 are offset beyond the uncertainties as shown in Fig. \ref{fig:X7_from_G3}.

 These results show that ejecta from G3 in 1880 or 1952 cannot be placed on an orbit like the one observed for X7.
 Thus, it is difficult to reconcile the idea of X7 being ejecta from G3 over the last 200~yr.
-We note that this conclusion relays on the current orbital estimates of X7 and G3 which have relatively large uncertainties due to short orbital phase coverage \citep[$\lesssim$10\%;][]{ciurlo2023}.
+We note that this conclusion relies on the current orbital estimates of X7 and G3, which have relatively large uncertainties due to short orbital phase coverage \citep[$\lesssim$10\%;][]{ciurlo2023}.